Fanete2021/React/README.md

 *	dotnet run
 #### do not disable cmd.

-#### 3) Run the sql script in the project folder.
-When the connection window appears, copy the server name
+#### 3) Open SSMS.
+In the window that opens, copy the value from the "server name" field
-Click connect, then run the script

-#### 4) Open the appsettings.json file in the API directory.
+#### Open the appsettings.json file in the API directory.
 In the DefaultConnection field, paste the copied value before "Database="

-#### 5) Open the movies directory, run cmd and enter:
+#### 4) Open the movies directory, run cmd and enter:
 *	npm install
 *	npm start
 #### do not disable cmd.